History of rail transportation in the United States: Labor relations and worker safety

 As railroads expanded after the Civil War, so too did the rate of accidents among railroad personnel, especially brakemen.
-Many accidents were associated with the coupling and uncoupling of railroad cars, and the operation of manually operated brakes (hand brakes).
-The rise in accidents led to calls for safety legislation, as early as the 1870s.
+Many accidents were associated with the coupling and uncoupling of railroad cars and the operation of manually operated brakes (hand brakes).
+The rise in accidents led to calls for safety legislation as early as the 1870s.
 In the 1880s, the number of on-the-job fatalities of railroad workers was second only to those of coal miners.
 Through that decade, several state legislatures enacted safety laws.
 However, the specific requirements varied among the states, making implementation difficult for interstate rail carriers, and Congress passed the Safety Appliance Act in 1893 to provide a uniform standard.
-The law required railroads to install air brakes and automatic couplers on all trains, and led to a sharp drop in accidents.
+The law required railroads to install air brakes and automatic couplers on all trains, which led to a sharp drop in accidents.

-The Esch–Cummins Act of 1920 terminated the nationalization program and created a Railway Labor Board (RLB) to regulate wages and issue non-binding proposals to settle disputes.
+The Esch–Cummins Act of 1920 terminated the nationalization program and created a Railroad Labor Board (RLB) to regulate wages and issue non-binding proposals to settle disputes.
 In 1921 the RLB ordered a twelve percent reduction in employees' wages, which led to the Great Railroad Strike of 1922, involving rail shop workers nationwide, followed by a court injunction to end the strike.
 Congress passed the Railway Labor Act of 1926 to rectify the shortcomings of the RLB procedures.

 Congress added railroad worker safety laws throughout the 20th century.
 Significant among this legislation is the Federal Railroad Safety Act of 1970, which gave the FRA broad responsibilities over all aspects of rail safety, and expanded the agency's authority to cover all railroads, both interstate and intrastate.